grafana/tempo/docs/tempo/website/operations/server_side_metrics.md

 <span style="background-color:#f3f973;">Server-side metrics is an experimental feature.</span>

-Server-side metrics is a feature that allows to derive metrics from ingested traces.
+Server-side metrics is a feature that derive metrics from ingested traces.

 To generate metrics, it uses an additional component: the metrics-generator.
 If present, the distributor will write received spans to both the ingester and the metrics-generator.